-To provide for local community services and facilities in key locations to increase social cohesion and improve health, community pride and effective, viable centres through high quality design and reducing impacts on the environment.
+To provide for local community services and facilities in key locations to increase social cohesion and improve health, community pride and effective, viable centres through high quality design whilst respecting the local environment.

 To maintain, improve and enhance high quality, vital and viable town and district centres ensuring that if new development takes place outside of these centres practical linkages are incorporated.